Best Books from 2023

 Their oldest daughter, Julie, is smart and ambitious.
 When she meets William, whose family couldn’t be more different than her own, he’s at college on a basketball scholarship.
 For William, the sport has been his saving grace and a substitute for the love of family.
 At least until he meets Julie and her family embraces him in their family unit when they become a couple.
 Once that happens, the family refuses to give up on him.

-While you’ll get some fall vibes when Julie heads to college, Hello Beautiful also follows the characters for nearly four decades.
-The book begins in the main character’s childhood, in the 1960s, and spans into their middle age years.
+Hello Beautiful follows the characters for nearly four decades.
+The book begins in the main characters’ childhoods, in the 1960s, and spans into their middle-aged years.

 This slow-paced character-driven family drama from the author of Dead Edward pays homage to Little Women, including references to the classic.